greg-raven/Uncommon-Sense/_posts/2014-08-18-suborning-the-electorate.md

 ---
-title: 'Subverting the will of the electorate'
+title: "Subverting the will of the electorate"
 layout: post
 categories:
 - demagogues